Charles-BARDIN/sudoku-solver/README.md

 7  9  6  |  3  1  8  |  4  5  2
 ```

-The grid from the demo comes from [here](http://puzzling.stackexchange.com/questions/252/how-do-i-solve-the-worlds-hardest-sudoku).
+The grid from the demo comes from [the most difficult sudoku grid](http://puzzling.stackexchange.com/questions/252/how-do-i-solve-the-worlds-hardest-sudoku).

 ## Tests
 To launch the tests, run